Learning Precise Affordances from Egocentric Videos for Robotic Manipulation

 Interpolate start reference image.

 The architecture of GAT.
 It consists of a DINOv2 image encoder, a depth feature injector, an embedder, and LoRA layers.
-The model performs segmentation by computing cosine similarity between upsampled features and learnable or CLIP text embeddings.
+The model performs segmentation by computing cosine similarity between upsampled features and learnable / CLIP text embeddings.

 Aff-Grasp